vladikperistij-code/xlang/README.md

 # xlang
 programing language

-xlang - programing language by xtechnologies this a simple language based python
+xlang - programing language by xtechnologies. this a simple language based python